gazebosim/gz-sim/tutorials/gui_config.md

 `$HOME/.ignition/gazebo/<#>/gui.config`

-That file is created the first time you load Ignition Gazebo.
+That file is created the first time you load Gazebo.
 Once it is created, Ignition will never write to it again unless you delete it.
 This means that you can customize it with your preferences and they will be applied every time Ignition is started!